-- 2. Safely support the radius rod, and place new bushing on top of the radius rod end (Fig. 11). - 3.
-Place a block of wood on top of bushing and press on it manually. - 4.
-If necessary, use an arbor press or a suitable driving tool.
-Press or drive the
+- 2. Safely support the radius rod, and place new bushing on top of the radius rod end (Fig. - 3.
+Place a block of wood on top of bushing and press on it manually. - If necessary, use an arbor press or a suitable driving tool.
+Press or drive the bushing into the radius rod end until it extends equally on both sides of the rod.

-- bushing into the radius rod end until it extends equally on both sides of the rod. - It is also possible to proceed differently.
+- It is also possible to proceed differently.
 Place radius rod bushing on a plane surface.
-Spray a light coat of water on the inner and outer surfaces of radius rod bushing. - 6.
-Take radius rod, align the bushing.
+Spray a light coat of water on the inner and outer surfaces of radius rod bushing. - Take radius rod, align the bushing.
 Tap radius rod on bushing until latter is positioned correctly.

-FIGURE 8: RADIUS ROD BUSHING INSTALLATION 16012
+FIGURE 11: RADIUS ROD BUSHING INSTALLATION 16012

-1. Lightly spray the radius rod support with water.
-Place the radius rod end over the radius rod support (Fig. 9).
+- 1. Lightly spray the radius rod support with water.
+Place the radius rod end over the radius rod support (Fig. 12). - 2.
+Position the retaining plate.
+Install the tab washer and nuts (or bolts).